Mozilla Application Suite: Standards support

-The Mozilla Foundation took pride in Mozilla's compliance with existing standards, especially W3C Web standards.
-Mozilla had extensive support for most basic standards at the time including HTML, XML, XHTML, CSS, JavaScript, DOM, MathML, DTD, XSLT and XPath.
+The Mozilla Foundation complied with existing standards, especially W3C Web standards.
+Mozilla had support for most basic standards at the time including HTML, XML, XHTML, CSS, JavaScript, DOM, MathML, DTD, XSLT and XPath.

 Mozilla also supported PNG images and variable transparency, (which Internet Explorer only supported fully in version 7).
-Indeed, Internet Explorer's lack of support for PNG images has occasioned much debate, as many Web developers wanted to move away from the old GIF format, which does not have the same capabilities and image quality as PNG.
+Internet Explorer's lack of support for PNG images has been debated, as many web developers wanted to move away from the old GIF format, which does not have the same capabilities and image quality as PNG.

 Mozilla had implemented most of CSS Level 2 and some of the not-yet-completed CSS Level 3 standard.
 It was among the first browsers to pass the original Box Acid Test, although it doesn't fully pass the more rigorous Acid2 test for HTML, CSS, and PNG standards support.
 Other browsers based on newer versions of Mozilla's core technology, however, pass the Acid2 test.

 The mail and newsgroup supported POP and IMAP.
 It also supported LDAP address completion.
 Both reading and writing of HTML e-mails were supported.
 Mail files were stored in mbox format, and were thus portable.

-The first version of the suite, i.e., the one that formed the basis of Netscape 6, did not support the blink element, thus making it the only Netscape/Mozilla browser that has not supported the notorious tag that Netscape itself created.
+The first version of the suite, i.e., the one that formed the basis of Netscape 6, did not support the blink element, thus making it the only Netscape/Mozilla browser that has not supported the tag that Netscape itself created.
 Later versions of the suite supported the element as well as the marquee tag, originally created by rival Internet Explorer.